MesicBenjamin/Maps/README.md

 ## Adding custom constraints

-Add new data should be done in multiple steps
+Add new data should be done in two steps

 1. In [data/database](data/database) add new location (with GPS coordinates) to existing categories or add new category following the formatting below
    ```json